-Park homes have efficient double glazing and energy-efficient condensing boilers as standard.
+Our lodges have efficient double glazing and energy-efficient condensing boilers as standard.
 All National Park Homes Council (NHPC), manufacturers’ homes carry an approved badge.
 This signifies that the home has been inspected and approved through the NPHC Certification Scheme as complying with the correct standard.
-Will I own both the West Well Park home and the land?
-No. Your park home is covered by a unique form of legal tenure under which the park owner continues to own the land on which the home is sited; but you, as the occupier, own the home itself.
-The Mobile Homes Act 1983 gives you wide ranging rights allowing you to occupy your Pitch on the park as a resident, as agreed with the land owner.
+Will I own both the West Well Park holiday lodge and the land?
+No. Your holiday lodge is covered by a unique form of legal tenure under which the park owner continues to own the land on which the lodge is sited; but you, as the occupier, own the lodge itself.
+The Mobile Homes Act 1983 gives you wide ranging rights allowing you to occupy your Pitch on the park, as agreed with the land owner.
 The legal relationship between you and the owner is governed by a very important agreement known as the “Written Statement”.
-This agreement is transferred to the new occupier whenever a park home is sold on the park.
+This agreement is transferred to the new occupier whenever a park lodge is sold on the park.

 What documentation should I receive?
-Under the amendment of the Mobile Homes Act, all prospective owners of park homes must receive a written agreement from the park owner at least twenty-eight days before they complete their purchase and move in, to give them time to understand exactly how things will work.
-The Written Statement is the most important document you will receive as it sets out the terms on which you are entitled to keep your home on the park and explains your legal rights.
-Once the agreement is signed, you will need to keep it in a safe place.
+Under the amendment of the Mobile Homes Act, all prospective owners of park homes must receive a written agreement from the park owner at least twenty-eight days before they complete their purchase and begin the use of their lodge, to give them time to understand exactly how things will work.

 Other documents you should receive include:

 Park rules, which are to ensure the smooth running of the park, including matters such as, communal parking arrangements and whether or not pets are allowed.

 Home Manufacturer's Owners: ’ Handbook for your home, covering items for example; the maintenance of the lodge.

 Is Council Tax payable for holiday lodges and if so, how much?
 No